ECE - Electrical and Computer Engineering Technology

 Offered Spring Semester

-Prerequisite: MAT 140 or permission of instructor
+Prerequisite: MAT 140 or Instructor Permission

 This course covers digital systems and employs basic mathematical techniques used in the design of conventional and sequential systems.